-Improperly placing a forwardfacing child seat in the front seat can result in serious injury or death if the airbags inflate.
+Improperly placing a forwardfacing child seat in the front seat can result in serious injury or death if the front airbag inflates.

 If you must place a forwardfacing child seat in front, move the vehicle seat as far back as possible and properly restrain the child.